NEUROFUSIONInc/fusion/fusionMobile/README.md

 ## Next steps

-- Don't reset notifications every time app loads unless changed.
+- (done) Don't reset notifications every time app loads unless changed.
+  (done) NOTE: notifications we already scheduled for people previously - code has a workaround to clear & reset

 - Display summary for selected results
-- Apple health data connection
+  - fix ope's bug - (tap to respond also)
+- Show some default prompts that users can add/enable
+  - Allow to pause notification prompts
   - UI - swipe for more (edit/delete/view responses)
-  - Allow to pause notification prompts
+  - Be 100% certain about notifications coming up when triggered.
 - Connect fusion account & periodically upload logs to remote storage
+- Apple health data connection
 - Use "Expletus Sans" font.

 bugs: